mwenge/psychedelia/README.md

 shape of the little pixels on the screen.
 Press L to turn on and off the Line Mode - a bit like drawing with the Aurora Borealis.

+### More Advanced Commands
-More Advanced Commands: !'ll divide these into Variables and Others.
+I'll divide these into Variables and
+Others.
 Variables, when activated, bring up a little graduated bar at the bottom of the screen representing the current value of that variable.
 Use the< and >keys to alter the value to what is required,